The Girl in a Picture Frame

 The Girl in a Picture Frame is a 1641 oil on panel painting by the Dutch artist Rembrandt.
 It is also known as The Jewish Bride and The Girl in a Hat.
 With The Scholar at the Lectern and Landscape with the Good Samaritan, it is one of three Rembrandt paintings in Polish collections.
-It is currently located at the Royal Castle in Warsaw.
+It is now in the Royal Castle in Warsaw.

-Its authorship has sometimes been questioned, but was confirmed in 2006.
+Its authorship has sometimes been questioned, but was confirmed as an authentic Rembrandt work in 2006.

 Description

 The sitter is framed by a feigned picture frame of which only the bottom and right side are visible.
 She wears a dark red, velvet dress, a black hat and pear-shaped pearl earrings.
 This type of costume is not associated with the fashion of the time.
 When it appeared in portraits, it was treated as ancient attire that suited well the mythical, historical, oriental or biblical subjects.
 Rembrandt often portrayed figures dressed in this manner both in his oil paintings and etchings.

-It is not a portrait, but a tronie, or a study of a head or half-figure without any significant attributes or action.
+It is not a portrait, but a tronie or a study of a head or half-figure without any significant attributes or action.
 Rembrandt originally began to paint a different picture — of a woman seated, turned slightly to the left, wearing a dress corresponding to the fashion of the time, with a millstone ruff, and wearing a small bonnet.
 The figure was further to the right than the girl in the final version.
 The portrait of the woman in a bonnet was never completed and the panel was reused.
 Rembrandt was never known to have reused the support of a started painting for executing a portrait commissioned by a client.

 The picture underwent restoration at the Conservation Department of the Royal Castle, Warsaw (between May 2005 and March 2006).
 The overpainting was removed and where removal was impossible, due to the damage to the original paint layer, it was minimized.
 Traces of the original composition were detected by x-radiation before the restoration work.
 The original brushwork, prominent in the texture of the painting, became visible on the chest and the right sleeve once the overpainted fragments were removed.